Pau-Anton/Metaverse-for-mental-illness/README.md

 ## UnityProject

-The branch UnityProject contains all the files of the Unity project of the full version of the application.
+The UnityProject branch contains all the files of the Unity project of the full version of the application.

 ## serverfiles

-Contains the server scripts and media.
+The serverfiles branch Contains the server scripts and media accessed by the full version application of the metaverse.

 ## UnityProjectStandAlone

-The branch UnityProjectStandAlone contains all the files of the Unity project of the userdemo version of the application.
+The UnityProjectStandAlone branch contains all the files of the Unity project of the userdemo version of the application.